Giovaniavs/Giovaniavs/README.md

-## Hail :wave: Devs,
+## Hello :wave: Devs,

 <p align="center">
   <img src="https://raw.githubusercontent.com/Giovaniavs/Giovaniavs/feature/readme/img/gandalf.gif" width=200>
   <br><br>
   <samp>
-    Hello there!
     I'm glad to see you right here, nice to meet you!
-So, i'm Giovani Albuquerque and i really like to study and build some web applications by frequently using react.js in the front-end and node.js plus express in the back-end!
-Nowadays i'm so excited to learn more about DevOps and improve my backend skills, so, let's study and talk with the best friend of the developer, the Google!
+So, my name is Giovani Albuquerque and I am someone that really likes to study and build some web applications.
+The tools I use to build these web systems are React.js in the front-end and Node.js plus express in the back-end.
+Nowadays I'm so excited to learn more about DevOps, Infrastructure and Cloud Computing.
   </samp>
 </p>